 Dr. Rauner is a past winner of the Service Award from NAHPERD, Nebraska's state association of health and physical education teachers for innovative and passionate work in reducing childhood obesity and improving fitness in school students.
 His work on the relationship of academics to fitness has been published nationally in the Journal of Pediatrics.
 He also serves as a member of the National Quality Forum (NQF) Disparities Standing Committee.
 The NFQ is a not-for-profit, nonpartisan organization that works to catalyze improvements in healthcare with a mission to help our nation achieve better and affordable healthcare, and improve the overall health of Americans.

 To improve cancer screening and vaccination rates, Dr. Rauner co-developed the Nebraska Physicians Cancer Screening Initiative (NPCSI) and the Lincoln Physicians HPV Initiative, project managed by Partnership for a Healthy Lincoln.
 In 2018, the American Cancer Society recognized the NPCSI with a national award for their efforts.
 In 2020, the Nebraska Academy of Nutrition and Dietetics presented Dr. Rauner with its Golden Apple Award given to a Nebraska individual who has made a positive contribution to the promotion, recognition or progress of nutrition and dietetics in Nebraska.
+He was also honored in 2020 as the Family Physician of the year by the Nebraska Academy of Family Physicians.
+Dr. Rauner had previously been honored in 2016 as the Physician Advocate of the Year by the Nebraska Medical Association.

 Dr. Rauner lives in Lincoln with his wife, Lisa, also a family physician, and their children.